Leeland, Nevada: History

 Leeland was founded in 1906 at the 144-mile marker of the Tonopah and Tidewater Railroad, that started its operations that same year.
 On October 15 of the next year, a railway station was opened in Leeland and a regular train service for both passengers and cargo was created.
 The station building itself, that had three rooms, was opened a week later, as well as an office of Wells Fargo.
 Both structures had dirt floors and lacked electricity and plumbing.
 The railway station was the first station on the Tonopah and Tidewater Railroad in Nevada across the border with California.
-According to an interview with Deke Lowe, the foreman of the railway section – most of the times an Anglo-American – lived with his family in a house in Leeland.
+According to an interview with Deke Lowe, the foreman of the railway section – most of the time an Anglo-American – lived with his family in a house in Leeland.
 Lowe said that the foreman's auxiliaries, who were primarily of Mexican origin, lived with their families in one-room residences.
 Most of the auxiliaries did not speak English and left Leeland within a year after their arrival.

 Leeland's station was used for the transportation of raw materials that were brought in from the mining settlement Lee, that was situated about 5 mi west of Leeland in California.
 Lee boomed in 1906.
 A stage line between the two settlements was established by C.E.
 Johnson.
 As Lee grew, Leeland grew with it: Leeland had six or seven inhabitants in 1909 and 25 by 1911.
 On November 23, 1911, a post office was established with George Railton as postmaster.
 Leeland had its heyday the next year and started to shrink afterwards, because Lee's economy collapsed.
 Leeland's post office shut down on November 14, 1914.
 By then, the place was still a water stop of the railway, but it was gradually forgotten.
 Leeland's railway station continued to exist until April 1931, when the station and other facilities were burned down by Jack Behresin, who committed suicide afterwards.
 Eventually, the tracks of the Tonopah and Tidewater Railroad were removed in the early 1940s.
 Nothing of the railway hamlet remains.